Descriptions of pieces:

 The Sounds of Hampshire County (4 1/2 minutes) - My wife and I live in Hampshire County, Massachusetts, and it was my goal to capture some of the area in this piece.
 Though it's not necessary to know western Massachusetts to enjoy the piece, people who do often laugh at the opening which features a pedestrian-crossing motive unique to the main square of the town of Northampton, preceded and followed by the sounds of trains and cars honking at each other.
 This is followed by the stillness of the rural, snow-covered farms of Hadley during the winter, and interrupted briefly by string players trying out different instruments in different rooms at Stamell Strings in Amherst.
 Following that is a tour of the Yiddish Book Center in South Amherst, and then piece ends on the stately campus of Mount Holyoke College in South Hadley.
 This piece was included in my one-act viola opera, Violacentrism, the Opera, as well as on the recording A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet.

-The South Hadley Mass (12 minutes) - I wrote The South Hadley Mass; A Short Requiem for the Dead Violist in 2018.
-Written for four violas, it contains four elements of the traditional mass: Introit (Requiem Aeternum), Dies Irae, Libera Me, and Lux Aeterna.
+The South Hadley Mass (12 minutes) - I wrote The South Hadley Mass; A Short Requiem (for the Dead Violist) in 2018.
+Written for four violas or string quartet, it contains four elements of the traditional mass: Introit (Requiem Aeternum), Dies Irae, Libera Me, and Lux Aeterna.
 At only twelve plus minutes, this is perhaps the quickest overview of the most universal elements of the traditional concert mass; it was my intention that the music be short enough that it could be performed at funerals and memorial concerts as well.
-Every violist has at least four viola-playing friends, and as far as I'm aware, until this piece, there has been no music written specifically for deceased *violists*.
-The Libera Me can be excerpted from the mass and performed alone (in this case it should be entitled “Adagio”).
+If even shorter music is preferred, the Libera Me can be excerpted from the mass and performed alone (in this case it should be entitled “Adagio”).
 I composed this work in my home studio in...
 South Hadley, Mass.